solana-developers/professional-education/README.md

 #### Have secured budget

-None of this goes ahead unless there’s budget
+None of this goes ahead unless there’s a budget

-​ Costs will be equipment, event space, catering and merch, see below.
+​ Costs will be equipment, event space, catering, and merch, see below.

 #### Have secured date, venue

-​ Venue needs to be quiet (ie not in the middle of a loud event like a Hacker House)
+The venue needs to be quiet (ie not in the middle of a loud event like a Hacker House)

-Confirm seating arrangements
+Confirm seating arrangements:

-Desks and chairs facing instructor
+- Desks and chairs facing the instructor

-1 x 90 inch monitor/TVs (one closer to back) as instructor screens
+  1 x 90-inch monitor/TVs (one closer to back) as projector equivalents.

-Projectors are generally preferable to monitors as the text size is larger.
+- Actual projectors are generally preferable to monitors as the text size is larger.

 #### Luma page up